bibryam/building-effective-dapr-agents/README.md

 This repository demonstrates implementations of various agent patterns based on Anthropic's research paper [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents).
 The paper highlights how successful implementations use simple, composable patterns rather than complex frameworks.

-These examples show how to implement each pattern using the [Dapr Agents framework](https://dapr.github.io/dapr-agents/), which provides a clean, production-ready approach to building agent systems.
+These examples show how to implement each pattern using the [Dapr Agents framework](https://dapr.github.io/dapr-agents/), which provides a clean and familiar workflow approach to building agent systems.

 ## Prerequisites